 The policy is seeking to reduce the energy demand for all new development with an aim to achieve net zero operational carbon emissions.
 This would be in line with the hierarchy of minimising carbon emissions, using renewable energy and low carbon energy sources onsite and as a last resort offsetting through a contribution.
-The policy would not support gas boilers.
+The policy would not support the use of fossil fuels onsite.
 This policy also necessitates planning applications to be supported by energy statements that demonstrates measures undertaken to meet net zero operational carbon.
 A target has been set for energy use intensity and space heating demand and all applications would be expected to present performance metrics at design stage and pre-occupation within these targets.